juicebox-systems/juicebox-sdk/whitepaper/whitepaper.typ

 $ "secret", "error" = "recover"("pin", "userInfo") $

 / pin: \ This argument represents the same value used during _register_.
-/ userInfo: represents the same value used during _register_ / secret: \ The recovered secret, as provided during registration, if and only if the correct _PIN_ was provided and no _error_ was returned.
+/ userInfo: \ This argument represents the same value used during _register_.
+/ secret: \ The recovered secret, as provided during registration, if and only if the correct _PIN_ was provided and no _error_ was returned.
 / error: \ An error in recovery, such as an invalid _PIN_ or the _allowedGuesses_ having been exceeded.